-Based on the nature of their job, call center employees are expected to have excellent communication skills.
+Based on the nature of their job, contact center agents are expected to have excellent communication skills.
 Additionally, agents are expected to be:

 - Able to adapt to sudden change;